government: parliamentary republic

 On 22 June 2016, Minister of Justice Ashraf Rifi, taking part in the 6th World Congress Against the Death Penalty in Oslo, Norway, stressed that this penalty was not a deterrent to crime.
 "The death penalty must be deleted from the Lebanese law in accordance with modern laws and in line with the international will to cancel this sanction," Rifi said.
 "The diligence of Lebanese courts shows that they are going to decrease the death penalty and replace it with that of hard labour for life," he added.

 In 2015, at least 32 people were sentenced to death, including 27 for terror-related crimes.
-Another 109 people, including 106 terror convicts, were sentenced to death in 2016, as of 30 June.
+In 2016, at least 126 people were sentenced to death, included at least 107 for terrorism.

 As of February 2015, there were about 90 people under death sentence in Lebanon.

 The death penalty on women